nats-io/nats-site/content/blog/nats-server-29-release.md

 When a server containing stream replicas becomes unavailable or a new server joins the cluster and is assigned one or more replicas, for streams that have a large amount of data in them, it could take a significant amount of time and bandwidth to replicate a full or partial copy of the data.
 With 2.9, compression is automatically applied to this traffic to optimize this *catch-up* phase.

-⚠️ TODO: compression algorithm used?
-Rough numbers of size reduction or time decrease?

 A related feature is a new configuration option in the server called [`max_outstanding_catchup`][max_outstanding_catchup] which limits the total bytes that are *in-flight* during stream catch-up.
 This was introduced to control how much bandwidth should be dedicated during catch-up to guard against saturating and degrading performance of the network.

 ```config